 He has handled numerous ultra-fine world-class specimens such as the Alma King and the Sno-Cone rhodochrosites from the Sweet Home mine, the Dragon gold from the Colorado Quartz mine, spectacular crystallized gold specimens from the Mockingbird mine, incredible aquamarines from Mount Antero, the Wayne State copper specimen, the cream of the Martin Zinn collection, the Brumado novacekite and many others.
 Since 1985 the Collector's Edge labels have retained the same address and design; two die variations exist for the stamping of the gold foil on the small specimen illustration, but both varieties appear to have been used simultaneously, and are not useful for dating labels.
 Often, however, a date is present on the back, or the date of discovery of the particular specimen is known, which aids in dating specimens.

-In 1998 Bryan received the Friends of Mineralogy Author of the Year Award, and also the prestigious Carnegie Mineralogical Award; and in 2003 he was presented with the Colorado School of Mines Medal.
+In 1998 Bryan received the Friends of Mineralogy Author of the Year Award, and also (for the year 1997) the prestigious Carnegie Mineralogical Award; and in 2003 he was presented with the Colorado School of Mines Medal.
 His published articles include "New Explorations at the Stoneham, Colorado Barite Locality" (1990), "Gem Rhodochrosite from the Sweet Home Mine, Colorado" (1997), "Neu Amazonite Aus Colorado" (1998), "The Sweet Home Mine" special issue of the Mineralogical Record (1998), and "Orpiment from the Twin Creeks mine, Humboldt County, Nevada" (2000).

 Bryan sold his personal collection of worldwide specimens in 1996, in order to concentrate exclusively on the minerals of Colorado; his world-class Colorado collection currently numbers around 1,500 specimens, including superb examples from the Sweet Home mine, the Stoneham barite locality, Mount Antero, Silverton, Pikes Peak and various gold localities around the state.
 He also collects wine, mining memorabilia, and general 19th century antiques.
 Bryan's company website is www.CollectorsEdge.com.
 He can be reached at firstname.lastname@example.org.